microsoft/LLF-Bench/README.md

 # LLF-Bench: Benchmark for Interactive Learning from Language Feedback

-This repository provides a collection of benchmarks for evaluating agents that learn from language feedback.
+This repository provides a collection of tasks for evaluating agents that learn from language feedback.

 Each benchmark environment here is *goal-oriented* and follows the gym api.